The condo developments of the east side is spread out over different parts of the eastern part Toronto.

 The area more slightly east and close to the Lake has undergone a huge change which started with the development of the condos in the Distillery District.
 The old Gooderham and Worts distillery was transformed into a beautiful residential and business area in the early 2000.
 The area is still adding new units at this time and small sized studio units are still available for under $300,000.

 This development helped launch some of the other new development in the area with the River City condo development built near the corner of River and King St East.
 The whole area below King St East has been eyed by developers for many years.
 Concerns about flooding from the Don River delayed projects along about concern with the quality of the soil since the area has a strong heavy industry use in the past.
 The area has several different name but the development of the athlete village for the 2015 Pan-Am games has helped create a whole new condo development in the West Donlands.

 One area slightly farther east in Leslieville has also experienced a burst of new condo development.
-The old factories along Carlaw Have been turned into condos and several new units have created a new Leslieville condo alley along the street.
+The old factories along Carlaw Ave have been turned into condos and several new units have created a new Leslieville condo alley along the street.
 One block over Carlaw there is another big development scheduled to replace the old Weston Bakery that was located on Eastern and Logon.

 Another new development planned for the east side is located at the old Lever Brothers located on the east side of the Don River.
 Concerns about the Don River flood plan and traffic patterns from any redevelopment of the Gardiner Expressway have delayed any construction but the area will be a mix of office, retail and residential.
 The site is over 28 acres in size and the projected cost to develop the area is over $5 billion dollars.